Kyle-Kerlew/webpod/README.md

 # WebPod

-## What Is it?
 WebPod is a web app designed to resemble the design and functionality of an Apple iPod.
-The project is preloaded with predefined data stored as JSON.
-The data is used to load the iPod with songs.
-The iPod will not play audio, but otherwise works as normal.
+To use the app, user must have Spotify Premium and login with their Spotify account.

-## Continuing Work
+## Deployment

-I do not plan on expanding the functionality of this application to actually play music, since an application like this already exists on github that does this well.
-I started this project to show knowledge of Vue and as a design challenge.
+This project is live at https://webpod.kylekerlew.com.
+The subdomain is hosted on Google Cloud Platform using App Engine.
+The app will automatically scale up and down as needed, based on usage.
+Custom DNS records configured through Google Domains.

-## Technologies used
+## Major Technologies used 🛠️

-* Spotify API
-* Vue 3 (using Options API)
-* Vite
-* Pinia
-* vue-cookies
+- [Spotify API] (https://developer.spotify.com/documentation/web-api/) - Spotify API used to retrieve user data
+- [Vue v3] (https://v3.vuejs.org/) - Frontend framework used to build the app (using the Options API)
+- [Vite v3] (https://vitejs.dev/) - Build tool used to bundle the app
+- [Pinia v2] (https://pinia.esm.dev/) - State management library
+- [vue-cookies v1.8] (https://www.npmjs.com/package/vue-cookies) - Cookie management library